brahmosjs/brahmos/README.md

 Taking advantage of this behavior Brahmos uses literal parts as a cache key to keep the intermediate states to avoid the work done to process a template literal again.

 Tagged template is natively supported by the browser, unlike the React's JSX which has to be transformed to React.createElement calls.
 So the output generated to run Brahmos has a smaller footprint than the output generated for the react.
 For the above example, the Brahmos output is 685 bytes, compared to 824 bytes from the React output.
 More the static part of an HTML, greater the difference will be.

-## How it works?
-Check how it internally works [HOW_IT_WORKS.md](docs/HOW_IT_WORKS.md)

 ## Demo

 Todo MVC with Brahmos [https://brahmosjs.github.io/brahmos-todo-mvc](https://brahmosjs.github.io/brahmos-todo-mvc)

 ## Slack Channel

 https://join.slack.com/t/brahmoscommunity/shared_invite/enQtODM5NDMwODgwMzQyLTc4YjJlZjY3Mzk1ODJkNTRkODljYjhmM2NhMGIxNzFjMjZjODk0MmVjZTVkNmE5Y2MwYzZkMzk5NTUxYmI5OWE

 ## Progress

 - [x] Babel Plugin to transpile JSX to tagged template
 - [x] Class components with all life cycle methods (Except deprecated methods)
 - [x] Functional Component